genomicepidemiology/ARGprofiler/README.md

 ## Introduction

-ARGfinder is a newly developed snakemake pipeline designed to analyze read distances, abundancies and genomic flanking regions of ARGs in metagenomic sequencing data.
+ARGfinder is a newly developed Snakemake pipeline designed to analyze read distances, abundancies and genomic flanking regions of ARGs in metagenomic sequencing data.
 It has been adapted to work for short-read sequencing datasets and includes the recently made Panres database, a combined collection of current ARG databases, and ARGextender, an assembly tool for extending the genomic flanking region arouns genes of interest.

 ARGfinder uses the following tools: